Nathaniel S. Keith

+Biography

 N. S. Keith grew up experimenting in his father's laboratory in New York City.
 He was educated in the common schools of Dover, N. H. and New York City, and attended the New York University Medical School, but never practiced medicine.
 He also learned the basics of chemistry in the laboratory of his father, Bethuel Keith & Co., a physician and chemist in drug manufacturer (Bethuel Keith 1811-1884).
 In 1860, at age 22, he followed the Pikes Peak Gold Rush to Colorado where he spent nearly a decade mining and milling in the Central City-Blackhawk area.
 He experimented with various processes to work the rebellious gold ores (see "Ore Roasting Furnace" Patent No. 36437, Sept 9, 1862).
 Although the "Keith Process" of ore crushing and smelting worked in the laboratory, he failed to perfect the system on an industrial scale.
 He was superintendent of several mining operations, including the well known Mammoth mine, which closed when the vein pinched out.

 Returning to the East by 1870, he became a respected New York City chemist and began experimenting with electricity.
 He operated nickel plating works in Newark and patented a method to remove tin from scrap, patented in 1876.
 He also patented early electric lights and motors, among the earliest patents.
 He was active in professional organizations, being a co-founder of the American Institute of Electrical Engineers and editor and founder of Electronic World.
 At the same time he authored Magnetic and Dynamo-Electric Machines (1884) and translated German texts on electric motors.
 Lured West again, in 1884 he built the first electric plant for San Francisco.
 Between 1884 and 1893 he was among the first to apply electricity to mining, especially electro-metallurgy.
 Located in San Francisco he served as consultant to mining companies across the West.
 He would also patent several more pieces of mine machinery (a ball crusher [the "Keith Pulverizer"]) and amalgamation equipment (the commonly used centrifugal electrical amalgamation machine).
 In San Francisco, he also sold electric motors to meet burgeoning demand, but sold out with the crash of 1893.